Grosse Ile Toll Bridge: History

 Since 1913, the GIBC has renovated and expanded the Toll Bridge.
 It also performed major repairs to the bridge after freighters struck a large section of the span in 1965 and again in 1992.
 The GIBC replaced the bridge deck in 1986, built a new central swing bearing in 1994, and opened a toll plaza in Riverview in 2004.
 Funding for the improvements and normal maintenance of the bridge is generated from the user fee toll charged by the GIBC.
 The one-way toll for crossing the bridge is $3.50 if cash is used, $4.50 if a credit card is used, or $3.00 if a "Bridge Pass" is used.
 The GIBC has received numerous awards praising its maintenance projects for the Toll Bridge from Michigan-based and national infrastructure and engineering organizations such as the American Society of Civil Engineers, American Consulting Engineers Council, and Consulting Engineers Council of Michigan.

-Stewardship for the Toll Bridge and ownership of the GIBC has passed from Voigt to his descendants.
-The current president and owner of the GIBC is Paul J. Smoke, Voigt's great-grandson.
+Stewardship for the Toll Bridge and ownership of the GIBC had passed from Voigt to his descendants.
+Paul J. Smoke, Voigt's great-grandson, was president and owner of the GIBC until 2025.

+Ownership of the Grosse Ile Toll Bridge transferred from the Grosse Ile Bridge Company to Grosse Ile Township on March 31, 2025.
+The township acquired the bridge using proceeds from a voter-approved bond issue, citing the need to ensure long-term maintenance and to enable future upgrades to accommodate heavier vehicles.
+Following the transfer, the township assumed responsibility for bridge operations, including toll collection systems.